 Are chemical treatments an option?
 Maybe, for more information please visit the emeraldashborer.info website.

 What is the City of Champaign doing about the EAB problem?
 The City’s arborists will continue to monitor and remove ash trees infected by the EAB and assist with the planting of replacement trees of a varied species for impacted areas.
 The City continues to reduce the ash tree population by prohibiting the planting of ash trees on rights-of-way and ensuring the public is aware of the EAB infestation.
-Champaign currently has 1,786 ash trees on the right-of-way, which is less than 9% of the street tree population.
-To date, 26 trees have been chemically treated to help protect them from EAB.
+Champaign currently has less than 500 ash trees on the right-of-way, which is approximately 2 percent of the street tree population.
+To date, 30 trees have been chemically treated to help protect them from EAB.

 Homeowners and other tree owners can find many additional resources at TreesAreGood.org.
-The ISA (International Society of Arboriculture) sponsored website provides everything from educational activities to advice on how to find an arborist in your area.
+The International Society of Arboriculture (ISA) sponsored website provides everything from educational activities to advice on how to find an arborist in your area.

 For more information, contact: